Robert Ullathorne: Leicester City

-With a chance of reaching a Wembley cup final, on 17 February 1997 Ullathorne decided to return to the Premier League to play for Leicester City in a deal worth £650,000.
+With a chance of reaching a Wembley cup final, on 17 February 1997, Ullathorne decided to return to the Premier League to play for Leicester City in a deal worth £650,000.
 Ullathorne's hopes of playing in a cup final were dashed after only eleven minutes of his debut against Wimbledon in a League Cup semi-final first leg, when he suffered a broken leg and a dislocated ankle and was substituted.
-His teammates went on to win the 1997 Football League Cup Final in his absence.
+His teammates went on to win the 1997 Football League Cup final in his absence.

-Ullathorne recovered from the injury for the 1997-98 season, and was a regular in the Leicester City first team during the 1998–99 season showing his versatility by playing in numerous positions.
-Ullathorne had an impressive game for Leicester in the 1999 League Cup final where he kept David Ginola quiet throughout the game.
-However Tottenham Hotspur won the game with a last minute goal depriving Ullathorne of silverware.
+Ullathorne recovered from the injury for the 1997–98 season, and was a regular in the Leicester City first team during the 1998–99 season, showing his versatility by playing in numerous positions.
+Ullathorne had an impressive game for Leicester in the 1999 League Cup final, where he kept David Ginola quiet throughout the game.
+However, Tottenham Hotspur won the game with a last minute goal, depriving Ullathorne of silverware.

-Playing well during the 1998–99 season and attracting numerous clubs for his signature including a possible return to his old club CA Osasuna, Ullathorne's career was thrown into disarray when he broke his leg at Chelsea on 18 April 1999 which raised real questions about his future.
-He scored two goals during his spell at Leicester, scoring once against Blackburn Rovers in the league and once against Birmingham City in the FA Cup.
+Playing well during the 1998–99 season and attracting numerous clubs for his signature including a possible return to his old club Osasuna, Ullathorne's career was thrown into disarray when he broke his leg at Chelsea on 18 April 1999, which raised real questions about his future.
+He scored two goals during his spell at Leicester, scoring once against Blackburn Rovers in the league. and once against Birmingham City in the FA Cup.

 Later career

-Ullathorne left Leicester at the end of the 1999–2000 season, joining Newcastle United briefly on trial before signing for Sheffield United as a free agent in December 2000.
+Ullathorne left Leicester at the end of the 1999–2000 season, joining Newcastle United briefly on trial, before signing for Sheffield United as a free agent in December 2000.
 He played 14 games for United up until the end of the season.
 Ullathorne re-signed for the Yorkshire club again in November 2001.
-In his second spell he played 26 league games during an injury plagued season and was released at the end of the 2002–03 season, signing for Northampton Town.
+In his second spell, he played 26 league games during an injury plagued season and was released at the end of the 2002–03 season, signing for Northampton Town.
 At Northampton, Ullathorne made 13 league appearances, scoring the winning goal against Mansfield Town on the last day of the season, his goal clinching the Cobblers' place in the Division Three play-offs.
 Their opponents in the play-off semi final were Mansfield.
 However, Ullathorne was unable to prevent his team from losing on penalties.
 He then signed for Notts County, where he spent his last two seasons, scoring once in the League Cup against Bradford City.